 This Peru hike is considered to be one of the top 25 hikes in the world.
 If you are looking to go hiking in Peru, the Salkantay trail should be on the top of your list.

-This trail is not for the casual hiker as this trek takes lots of physical endurance, determination and mental toughness.
+This trail is not for the casual hiker as this trek takes a lot of physical endurance, determination and mental toughness.
 You’ll hit a maximum elevation of 15,090 feet at the Salkantay Pass.

 The Salkantay Trek to date is one of my biggest fetes in my hiking career.
 We even managed to do the Salkantay Trek without a guide, tent, reservations or any sort of training.
 If you’d like to see for yourself what it was like, check out these Salkantay Trek Travel Vlogs.